danielbradley/Extract/README.md

 #include <stdlib.h>
 ```

-This header is included to provide access to the 'calloc' and 'free' functions:
+This header is included to provide access to the 'calloc', 'realloc', and 'free' functions:
 'calloc' is used to allocate memory that has been zeroed,
+'realloc' is used in the 'readline' function to increase the size of the line buffer,
 while 'free' is used to deallocate allocated memory.

 ```main.c